aiken-lang/aiken/docs/unsafe-coercion.md

 ## Representation restriction

 The source and result must have the same type after recursively erasing opaque wrappers with exactly one constructor, one field, and no decorators.
-This is the existing code-generation erasure rule.
+The type checker and code generator share the same helper for both wrapper eligibility and the erased inner type.
 The compiler retains representation metadata across module imports so nested stdlib dictionaries can be handled.

 The proof compares complete type structure, including generic arguments and